-final Audio's reputation has been on the rise, especially with the release of the E Series making big sound quality available to all us music lovers on little budgets.
-With the release of the B Series, those with slightly fatter purses can look forward to even better sound quality and more tuning options.
-(You can read a review of their newest flasghip, the B1 here.)
+final Audio's reputation has been on the rise, especially with the affordably priced E Series making big sound quality available to music lovers on little budgets.
+With the recently launched B Series, those with slightly fatter purses can also look forward to even better sound quality and more tuning options.
+(You can read a review of their newest flasghip, the B1, here.)

-As far as deviations from their line of classics go, final took time to dust off the cool collaborations they have worked on in the past few years, putting them together at the Hong Kong AV Show in a showcase of their special projects in and around Japan.
+As far as deviations from their classic lineup go, final took time to dust off the collaborations they have worked on in the past few years, putting together an exciting showcase of their special projects at the Hong Kong AV Show.

 1) final x Momoiro Clover 10th Anniversary Commemorative Edition Earphones

 We're starting off the list of collaborations strong with final x Momoiro Clover's 10th Anniversary Commemorative Edition Earphones.
 Momoclo may be a name some of our readers are well acquainted with, but did you know that Ariyasu Momoka, a former member of Momoiro Clover Z, is also quite the fervent music enthusiast?
 A bit of digging into the recesses of the internet yields videos of her going earphone shopping.

 The video we've embedded below, though, is a little different, it shows Momoka seated at final Audio's Shinagawa facility, being involved in the thick of the sound tuning herself, breaking down the E3000's existing sound and giving suggestions to final Audio's tuning team.

 2) ANT20 Collaboration: Countdown Friday TOP 20 Anime Songs

 Limited to just 300 pieces. this special edition was crafted for Ms. Riho Iida, host of Countdown Friday TOP20 for All Anime Songs (ANT20).

 If that's not a name that rings a bell, Iida san is also happens to be the voice actor of Hoshizora Rin from LoveLive!
 School Idol Project.